clouddrove/terraform-aws-eks-addons/addons/ingress-nginx/README.md

 Below terraform script shows how to use Ingress Nginx Terraform Addon, A complete example is also given [here](https://github.com/clouddrove/terraform-helm-eks-addons/blob/master/_examples/complete/main.tf).

 Note : By default it will create 2 network load balancers 1 is internal type and 1 is internet facing type.
 You can change this behaviour according to your need.
-You just have to change values in addons/ingress-nginx/config/config/ingress-nginx.yaml file.
-You can also add annotations according to your need.
+You just have to change values in _example/complete/config/override-ingress-nginx.yaml file.
+You can also add annotations according to your need or you can add your own config file by the same name.

 ```bash
 module "addons" {